mattermost/docs/source/administration/command-line-tools.rst

 .. note::

-   This command will be replaced in a future release with the mmctl command [mmctl plugin delete].
+   This command will be replaced in a future release with the mmctl command `mmctl plugin delete <https://docs.mattermost.com/administration/mmctl-cli-tool.html#mmctl-plugin-delete>`__.

 Description
     Delete previously uploaded plugins from your Mattermost server.
 If deleting multiple plugins, use a space-separated list.